Bell X1 (band): Lyrics and style

 Noonan's lyrical style has been described as being confessional, occasionally bemusing, and incorporating aphorisms and colloquialisms.
 Thematically, he is known to cover a wide variety of subject matter.
 The unconventional nature of Noonan's lyrics is regarded as a signature feature of Bell X1's music.
 Noonan has also said in the past that most Bell X1 songs are lyrically driven during development stage rather than musically driven.
-Although the group has never categorised themselves as "Irish rock", lyrically Noonan has often woven in elements from everyday Irish life into songs, from the changing economic fortunes of Ireland during the Celtic Tiger era and subsequent recession, to a popular Irish ice-cream known as a Cornetto.
+Although the group has never categorised themselves as "Irish rock", lyrically Noonan has often woven in elements from everyday Irish life into songs, from the changing economic fortunes of Ireland during the Celtic Tiger era to the subsequent recession.

 Noonan has also expressed a growing interest in prose writing.
 The singer revealed that he has written some short stories.
 He has described himself as a big fan of the Irish writer John McGahern.

 The BBC has described Bell X1's music as "remarkably warm — as if imported from the Caribbean via Dublin City".